TheHollidayInn/gatsby-starter-decap-cms/src/pages/posts/testimonials.md

 ”Working closely with Taylor has been a rewarding experience.
 Her incredible organizational abilities turn complex tasks into seamless accomplishments.
 In various projects, Taylor's knack for communication becomes evident, making the process not only efficient but also enjoyable.
 What stands out most is her passionate advocacy for Indigenous students in STEM.
 Witnessing her commitment to fostering inclusivity and championing underrepresented voices has been truly inspiring.
 Taylor is an amazing colleague.
 She brings both expertise and a genuine dedication to our projects.
 Her contributions have been crucial to our team's success.”

+## Adrianne Maddux

+***Executive Director at Denver Indian Health and Family Services, Inc.***

+”I am honored to serve on the Denver Indian Family Resource Center (DIFRC) board of directors with Taylor Kingsbery.
+Taylor is dedicated to supporting the nonprofit mission and offers an authentic and compassionate commitment in her contribution to the board.
+Taylor is a true role model for her colleagues on the board, and we are honored to work alongside her, helping DIFRC meet its mission.”

 ## Amaan Nathoo